guegse/foreachstream/readme.md

 * There is little to no test coverage.
 Consider this an early alpha.
 Use at your own risk.
 * Only a limited stream opertion *depth* is supported.
 * Only a limited number of stream operations are supported.
 See the section "Stream operations support matrix" for details.
+* The plugin doesn't support parallel or unordered streams.

 ## Stream operations support matrix